SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

 You have now used the Core Data Services (CDS) tool in two stages to achieve three things:

-1. The "Build CDS" invokes the CDS compiler that compiles any `.cds` files found in the `db` folder into the `.hdbcds` found in the `db/src/gen/` folder.
+1. "Build CDS" invokes the CDS compiler that compiles any `.cds` files found in the `db` folder into the `.hdbcds` found in the `db/src/gen/` folder.
 (The CDS compiler actually does much more than this, but here we are only interested in the compilation of  database table information)

 1. The second Build process then does two things:

-    1. Using the name of your Cloud Foundry Space configured in your Web IDE preferences, it sends the `.hdbcds` table information to the database builder tool installed in t=your CF Space.
-The database Builder tool the generates the database tables in your HDI container
+    1. Using the name of your Cloud Foundry Space configured in your Web IDE preferences, it sends the `.hdbcds` table information to the database builder tool installed in your CF Space.
+The database Builder tool then generates the database tables in your HDI container

-    1. Using the configuration found in the JSON file `db/src/csv/Data.hdbtabledata`, the database builder then populates the tables with the data from the various `.csv` files in the `db/src/csv` folder
+    1. Using the configuration found in the JSON file `db/src/csv/Data.hdbtabledata`, the database builder then populates the database tables from the various `.csv` files in the `db/src/csv` folder

 # \</exercise>